gremau/EarthSciNotebook/computing/comp_ipython.md

 Matplotlib plots can now be displayed right in the terminal window.
 To make this happen all the time, start the qtconsole with:
-`--pylab=inline` Matplotlib figures can also be individually embedded in the qtconsole workspace using something like *display(gcf())*
+`--pylab=inlineMatplotlib figures can also be individually embedded in the qtconsole workspace using something like *display(gcf())*

 Saving "notebooks"